rweigel/phys305/vectors.md

 This is primarily a review of concepts related to vectors that are important for E&M. If a topic covered is unfamiliar, please review the basic concepts first.
 Khan Academy has a comprehensive [introduction to vectors](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:vectors) that is recommended.

+The topics covered on this page are either discussed or used in Griffiths chapter 1.1--1.4.

 # Vector Notation

 The general form of a 2-dimensional vector is